 Thank you for your interest in applying to the Virginia Consortium Program in Clinical Psychology.
-The application for Fall 2025 admission opens August 1 until December 1, 2024 .
+The application for academic year 2024-2025 is NOW CLOSED. .
 We will hold in-person interviews for invited applicants on one of two possible dates: January 31st and February 7th.
 Financial support will be offered to invited applicants to help defray travel costs.

 Students are admitted into the program with a specific research mentor (see faculty identified as recruiting).
 Applicants are encouraged to contact potential research mentors for additional information and to express interest.